FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/usage.rst

     Routing.setRoutingData(routes);
     export default Routing;

-Then you can import Routing in any modue (eg. Vue):
+Then you can import Routing in any module (eg. Vue):

  .. code-block:: javascript